alphagov/govwifi-tech-docs/source/documentation/phase1.md

 You can start using the service the day after you register your site, because the RADIUS servers update overnight.

-### Get confirmation of your current settings

-> DEPRECATED: You can view your site configuration information in [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
-Email workflow will be turned off in the near future.

-If you need confirmation of your current settings, send an email from the individual email address you registered in step 1 to newsite@wifi.service.gov.uk - this is an automated service.

-Your email must include:

-- exactly the same subject line as your original request
-- a blank body field

-You’ll receive a new encrypted PDF which contains your settings via email.
-The password to decrypt this file will be sent to your phone in a text message.

-### Add a new IP address to an existing site

-> DEPRECATED: Adding new IP addresses to sites is handled now by [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
-Email workflow will be turned off in the near future.

-You can add multiple IP addresses to a single site.
-For example, if you change internet service provider and have a new IP to use.
-To add a new address, send a request from the individual email address you registered in step 1 to newsite@wifi.service.gov.uk - this is an automated service.

-Your email must include:

-- exactly the same text in the subject field as the email you sent in step 3
-- the additional IP address on the first line

-By using the same text, the service will use the same secret key as your other IP addresses You’ll receive an email with an encrypted PDF file which contains a list of all IP addresses at that site, including the new IP addresses.
-The password to decrypt this file will be sent to your phone in a text message.

-### Step 4 - Configure your infrastructure
+## Configure your infrastructure

-> DEPRECATED: Your secret key, RADIUS IP addresses and more can now be viewed in [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
-You will receive an ecnrypted PDF only if you're following the old email flow.
+> Your secret key, RADIUS IP addresses and more can now be viewed in [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).

-1. Create a firewall rule to allow traffic on UDP ports 1812 and 1813 to reach the RADIUS IP addresses assigned to you received in the encrypted PDF.
+1. Create a firewall rule to allow traffic on UDP ports 1812 and 1813 to reach the RADIUS IP addresses assigned to you.

 2. Create a NAT rule if one doesn’t already exist so your wifi controller (or access points for cloud-managed devices) can reach the internet via the IP addresses you specified when you registered your site.